zss815/Semi-Supervised-Light-Field-Semantic-Segmentation/README.md

-# Semi-Supervised Light Field Semantic Segmentation
+# Semi-Supervised Semantic Segmentation for Light Field Images Using Disparity Information
 The source codes of the paper **Semi-Supervised Semantic Segmentation for Light Field Images Using Disparity Information** published on *IEEE Transactions on Image Processing*.

 ## Requirements